 1 Introduction

-many more DBMSs can be attached.
+In Haskell, we have many database libraries.
+Persistent is a layer atop, using some of them as its backends, that imposes type safety and seamless integration with Haskell code.
+With persistent-odbc many more DBMSs can be attached.
 Own drivers can be written.
 Whenever Persistent turns out to be insufficient, we can fall back to the raw driver or its Haskell wrapper, and write a Persistent ORM ourselves.
 The framework is wonderful, but as everything has its caveats.
 We will discuss some them in the course of this series of posts here.

 In other words, Persistent is a seamless marshalling or serialization library that removes most boilerplate code1.

-driver, notorious for its undocumented features.
+This marshalling or object-relational mapping (ORM) imposes type-safety onto the conventional untyped database drivers, which may be written in an arcane dialect of C (macros!), such as the pgsql driver, notorious for its undocumented features.
 We thereby can employ Haskell’s type system and GHC’s facilities to ensure that we don’t make mistakes in our queries and that the data remains consistent throughout our data transformations.
 The key point here is that any errors that might occur are pulled back from runtime to compile-time, where we can fix it proactively.
 In particular, type-safety prevents SQL injection attacks.

 There are basically four different approaches to dealing with databases in Haskell: